 Additional Reading Available

 The hybrid primary is a “new thing”.
-It was first proposed in late 2016, and has not been implemented in any state (as of 2020).
+The first version was proposed in late 2016, and has not been implemented in any state (as of 2020).
 This initial version utilized a two stage vote tally in a single election.
 It works perfectly fine for state and local races – but simply cannot be used for the U.S. Presidential primary.
 (The Holy Grail of election reform.)
 For a more detailed overview, read the post: “The “Hybrid Primary” – no voter should ever receive a blank primary ballot.”